NCIS: New Orleans: Critical reception

 NCIS: New Orleans has received mixed reviews from critics.
-Review aggregator Rotten Tomatoes gives the first season of the show a rating of 65%, based on 26 reviews, with an average rating of 5.4/10.
+Review aggregator Rotten Tomatoes gives the first season of the show a rating of 60%, based on 30 reviews, with an average rating of 5.50/10.
 The site's consensus reads, "With a solid cast in a beautiful locale, NCIS: New Orleans makes extending this well-worn franchise look like the Big Easy."
-Metacritic gives the show a score of 55 out of 100, based on 15 critics, indicating "mixed or average reviews".
+Metacritic gives the show a score of 55 out of 100, based on 19 critics, indicating "mixed or average reviews".IMDb gives a score of 6.8/10 based on 20 000 notes.

 In late September 2014, The Wrap's journalist Jason Hughes reviewed the pilot episode of the series, praising the music, the use of the city of New Orleans, and CBS' decision to cast Scott Bakula as "one of the most likable leading men in television, so they're set there."

 David Hinckley of the New York Daily News gave a mixed but critical review of the pilot episode, saying there is a "Crescent City flavor here.
 But in the larger picture, not much on this menu is unfamiliar."
 Liz Shannon Miller and Ben Travers of Indiewire said that NCIS is like "the obelisk in 2001: A Space Odyssey, it's an awe-inspiring, inescapable presence in the broadcast line-up.
 NCIS on CBS: It is here.
 It has always been here.
 It forever will be."